bearform/css/README.md

 A collection of useful CSS snippets and style sheets.

-[Tonic](packages/tonic) is an opinionated CSS normalization/reset that extends [modern-normalize](https://github.com/sindresorhus/modern-normalize).
+[Tonic](packages/tonic) is an opinionated normalization/reset that extends [modern-normalize](https://github.com/sindresorhus/modern-normalize).

 ## Reference materials